All Products

 Prerequisites

-• The RDS instance runs a minor engine version of 20230830 or later.
+• An RDS instance running PostgreSQL 11 with minor engine version 20230830 or later

 Important

-• If you are creating this plugin for the first time or recreating it, upgrade the minor engine version to the latest.
+• If you are creating the plugin for the first time or recreating it, upgrade the minor engine version to the latest before proceeding.

-ZomboDB provides a full set of query languages to query relational data.
-You can also create ZomboDB indexes.
-In this case, ZomboDB takes over remote Elasticsearch indexes and ensures transaction correctness of query results from text search.
+ZomboDB adds a custom index access method (USING zombodb) to PostgreSQL.
+When you create a ZomboDB index on a table, ZomboDB takes over remote Elasticsearch indexes and ensures transaction correctness of query results from text search — no manual synchronization required.

 CREATE EXTENSION zombodb;